MetalPetal/MetalPetal/README.md

 For performance reasons, alpha type validation only happens in debug build.

+For more about alpha types and alpha compositing, please refer to [this amazing interactive article](https://ciechanow.ski/alpha-compositing/) by Bartosz Ciechanowski.

 ### Optimizations

 MetalPetal does a lot of optimizations for you under the hood.